-When Lilian was only a year old we went away on our first family holiday to the Isle Of Wight.
+When my stepdaughter was only a year old we went away on our first family holiday to the Isle Of Wight.
 It was the start of a love affair with the island and we have been back again so many times since.
 It’s the perfect place for a family holiday that caters for all ages.
 From the ferry trip to get there making it feel like a ‘proper’ holiday, to the gorgeous sandy beaches.
 There are visitor attractions galore and fabulous places to eat around every corner.
 What more could you want?!

 Things To Do

 There are so many attractions on the Isle Of Wight it’s unreal.
 We have done a fair few of them, although certainly not all.
 Top of our list to visit is always Amazon World.
 This is a tropical oasis full of rare species of animals.
 It’s like stepping foot into the rainforest, with beautiful birds flying around freely above your head.
 There are fascinating exotic plants and so many different animals to see.
-We particularly love the sloths.
+I particularly love the sloths.
 Outside there are more animals including flamingos, penguins, anteaters, lemurs (the lemur walk is great fun!) and wallabies.

 Blackgang Chine is really well known as one of the biggest tourist attractions on the island.
 It’s also the oldest theme park in the UK, celebrating 175 years in 2018!
 Blackgang Chine is a family friendly theme park where your imagination can run wild.
 From fighting pirates on a lifesize pirate ship to discovering dinosaurs in Restricted Area 5.
 There’s a cowboy town, fairyland, nurseryland, Rumpus mansion and a crooked house.
 This place is bursting at the seams with adventures.
-Our kids absolutely love this place and so do we!
+My kids absolutely love this place and so do I!
 DOG FRIENDLY VENUE

 Robin Hill Country Park is the partner site to Blackgang Chine.
 They are both owned by the same company and you can get combo tickets for both.
 Robin Hill Country Park is a lovely nature based attraction.
 It’s a great place for adventure playgrounds, woodland walks, suspension bridges, canopy skywalk plus a maze.
 There’s also falconry displays, a tractor train and our favourite – the toboggan run!
 This is another place you can easily spend all day having fun adventures outdoors together as a family.
 The gardens are absolutely stunning!
 DOG FRIENDLY VENUE